ILoveStudy/richardresume.io/english.resume.md

 ## Summary of project experience and practice:

-- There is a certain billion-level flow platform design
+- There is a certain billion-level traffic platform design
 - Distributed call chain platform

 ## java knowledge

-### java foundation
+### java basics

 - Familiar with java reverse mechanism
 - Familiar with dynamic proxy mechanism